vuola/UH_NumericalMethods/README.md

 The submitted compiled libraries work only on Python 3.10.
 A helper script checks if version 3.10 is present and installs it if not found.
 A venv environment is used for running Python 3.10 and for installing python libraries.
 In case you want to run on top of python 3.12, jump to section `Installing the full development stack and compiling in Ubuntu`

-Pre-compiled libraries are good enough: move to extracted folder
+If pre-compiled libraries are ok: move to extracted folder

 `cd submission/`

+Install virtual environment tool venv

+`sudo apt install python3-venv`

 source the following script